House of Xtravaganza: 1988 to 1994: Mainstream Recognition

-In addition to touring with Madonna, they also appeared with her in the 1990 MTV Video Awards live broadcast of “Vogue”, a “Rock The Vote” public service announcement, and the tour documentary “Madonna: Truth or Dare” (a.k.a.
-“In Bed with Madonna” outside of North America).
-Jose Gutierez Xtavaganza also appeared in Madonna's video for “Justify My Love ”, a model for Jean Paul Gaultier, as well as choreograph and dance with other pop music artists.
-In 1993 under the name “Jose & Luis”, the duo recorded “Queen's English” with Junior Vasquez for Madonna's Maverick label.
-The track featured background vocals by Madonna; the only record on which she is credited for as a background vocalist.
+In addition to touring with Madonna, they also appeared with her in the 1990 MTV Video Awards live broadcast of "Vogue", a "Rock The Vote" public service announcement, and the tour documentary "Madonna: Truth or Dare" (a.k.a.
+"In Bed with Madonna" outside of North America).
+Jose Gutierez Xtavaganza also appeared in Madonna's video for "Justify My Love ", as a model for Jean Paul Gaultier, and as a choreographer and dancer with other pop music artists.
+In 1993, under the name "Jose & Luis", the duo recorded "Queen's English" with Junior Vasquez for Madonna's Maverick label.
+The track featured background vocals by Madonna; the only record on which she is credited as a background vocalist.

 Two additional tracks by Jose & Luis, "Do It to the Rhythm" and "You Want to Touch Me", appeared as part of Sire Records 1993 sampler "New Faces".
-Other Xtravaganza records from this period include “Just Like A Queen” by Ellis-D (an alias for Junior Vasquez) which included vocals by Coko Xtravaganza (1989) and “Love the Life You Live” by Danni Xtravaganza with Freddy Bastone (1990).
-David Ian Xtravaganza teamed with legendary NYC nightclub DJ's and music producers Larry Levan (of the Paradise Garage) and Mark Kamins (of Danceteria) to record the 1991 single “Love's Gonna Get You”, under the name East Village People featuring David Ian.
+Other Xtravaganza records from this period include "Just Like A Queen" by Ellis-D (an alias for Junior Vasquez) which included vocals by Coko Xtravaganza (1989) and "Love the Life You Live" by Danni Xtravaganza with Freddy Bastone (1990).
+David Ian Xtravaganza teamed with legendary NYC nightclub DJs and music producers Larry Levan (of the Paradise Garage) and Mark Kamins (of Danceteria) to record the 1991 single "Love's Gonna Get You", under the name East Village People featuring David Ian.

 The deepening AIDS crisis of the early 1990s had significant impact on the House of Xtravaganza and the ballroom scene as a whole.
 Mother Angie Xtravaganza died of complications of AIDS in March 1993, after ten years of leading the House to ballroom and public recognition.
-Her death was the subject of the April 18, 1993 New York Times feature “Paris Has Burned”, which included an oversized photograph of Angie on the front page of the Sunday Style section.
+Her death was the subject of the April 18, 1993 New York Times feature "Paris Has Burned", which included an oversized photograph of Angie on the front page of the Sunday Style section.

 With the death of Mother Angie and several other long-time House members, the Xtravaganzas turned away from the public eye and returned to their roots in the underground ballroom scene.
 Danni Xtravaganza assumed the role of house mother following Angie's passing; a position he held until his own passing due to AIDS-related complications in 1996.
 David Ian Xtravaganza also died in 1996 from AIDS complications, having already passed the role of house father to Hector Crespo Xtravaganza in 1993.